 Matthew N. Korenoski is an Associate Attorney at Strassburger McKenna Gutnick & Gefsky.
-Mr. Korenoski works primarily in the areas of municipal law, civil litigation, and personal injury.
+Mr. Korenoski works primarily in the areas of municipal law and commercial and civil litigation.

 Mr. Korenoski started with SMGG in the summer of 2015 as a Law Clerk and was asked to join the firm as an Associate after graduation.
-While at SMGG, Mr. Korenoski has had exposure to a variety of practice areas, with an increased emphasis in his three primary practice areas.
+While at SMGG, Mr. Korenoski has had exposure to a variety of practice areas, with an increased emphasis in his two primary practice areas.

 Mr. Korenoski has assisted in representing government bodies, including townships, boroughs, zoning hearing boards, and other local authorities, in matters involving zoning, land use, Right to Know Law, tax assessments, eminent domain, and sewage and water issues.
 He has assisted in drafting ordinances that regulate certain, emerging uses such as medical marijuana and drones.
 He also represents individuals in similar public sector-related matters.
 Mr. Korenoski has argued on behalf municipalities, businesses, and individual clients in various court proceedings, including oral arguments before the Pennsylvania Commonwealth Court.

-Mr. Korenoski’s litigation and personal injury practice consists of assisting in representation of individual and corporate clients in various matters including contracts, fraud, misrepresentation, restrictive covenants, consumer rights, real estate, breach of fiduciary duty, motor vehicle accidents, and premises liability.
+Mr. Korenoski’s litigation practice consists of assisting in representation of individual and corporate clients in various matters including contracts, fraud, misrepresentation, restrictive covenants, consumer rights, real estate, breach of fiduciary duty, motor vehicle accidents, and premises liability.
 Mr. Korenoski has participated in various depositions, hearings, and miscellaneous court appearances throughout Allegheny County and surrounding counties.

 Mr. Korenoski graduated from Duquesne University School of Law in June 2016, cum laude.
 While there, he served as an Associate Editor for the Duquesne Law Review, and his article O’Bannon vs. the NCAA: An Antitrust Assault on the NCAA’s Dying Amateurism Principle was selected for publication in Volume 54, Issue 2.